-3. Sanitation Procedures
+4. Sanitation Procedures

-Barriers add an extra protection for you and the people serving you.
 Not every business has barriers, but if you see them, please make sure to stand behind them when interacting with the person serving you.

-5. Advance Ticketing and Reservations
+6. Advance Ticketing and Reservations

 8. Remember that People are Doing Their Best